Miscellaneous tools

 spelldump ru.dict ru.aff ru.txt .1251

-The result file will contain a list of all the words in the dictionary, sorted alphabetically, in the format of a wordforms file.
-This can be used to tailor it to your specific needs.
-An example of what the result file could look like:
+The results file will contain a list of all the words in the dictionary in alphabetical order, output in the format of a wordforms file, which you can use to customize for your specific circumstances.
+An example of the result file:

 zone > zone